avantifellows/quiz-backend/README.md

 #### Mac Systems
-The following steps are for a Mac systems.
+The following steps are for a Mac system.
 - To run the backend locally, you would need to setup a local instance of mongodb.
 The offical instructions [here](https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-os-x/#run-mongodb-community-edition) are good and simple enough to follow.
 Those steps are also listed down below.

   - Install the Xcode command-line tools